The Vermont Statutes Online

 (A) The name of any charitable organization or name similar to any charitable organization is used as an inducement for making the contribution or consummating the sale.

-(B) Any statement is made which implies that the whole or any part of the contribution will be donated to any charitable organization or will go to any charitable purpose.
+(B) Any statement is made that implies that the whole or any part of the contribution will be donated to any charitable organization or will go to any charitable purpose.
 A solicitation shall be deemed to have taken place when the request for a contribution is made and at the place where the request is received, whether or not the person making the solicitation receives a contribution.
 A request or appeal on behalf of a candidate for office or a political committee is not a solicitation.
 (Added 1989, No. 232 (Adj.
 Sess.), § 2; amended 1991, No. 102.)